-Make-up artistry is a study in the arts; however, minimal English language proficiency is required.
+Minimal English language proficiency is required.
 Proficiency is evidenced by a U.S. High School Diploma, GED or the equivalent in a country where English is a primary language.
 For students who completed secondary school in a country where English is not a primary language, evidence of the successful completion of a secondary school- level English course or a minimum TOEFL score of 50 will be required.